 - 2 tablespoons white miso paste (or 1 Tb salt but trust me the miso makes it fab)

 - 6 tablespoons nutritional yeast

-- Blend all of the ingredients together in a high speed blender starting with only 1/2 a cup of water.
+Blend all of the ingredients together in a high-speed blender starting with 1/2 a cup of water until smooth.
 Add more if you need.
 It’s better to add the water a little at a time to get a nice consistency – you don’t want it too watered down.